wpengine/faustjs/DEVELOPMENT.md

 Instead, you can create symlinks to the themes/plugins in this repository.
 Best of all, this will also sync your work across multiple local sites!

-#### WPE Headless Plugin
+#### FaustWP Plugin

 **Setup**
-To begin working with the WPE Headless WordPress plugin, you will need to symlink the plugin from the monorepo to your WordPress plugin development directory.
+To begin working with the FaustWP WordPress plugin, you will need to symlink the plugin from the monorepo to your WordPress plugin development directory.

 ```
 ln -s /path/to/faustjs/plugins/faustwp /path/to/wordpress/wp-content/plugins/faustwp